-- Coronavirus ("COVID-19") and Global Health Events.
-COVID-19 and concerns about its rapid spread and infections have severely impacted business activity in virtually all economies, markets, and sectors and negatively impacted the value of many financial and other assets.
-The duration of the COVID-19 outbreak and its effects cannot be determined with certainty.
-These events could have a significant impact on the Fund's performance, as well as the performance and viability of issuers in which it invests. - Equity Risk.
-Equity risk is the risk that the prices of the securities held by the Equity Income Fund will change due to general market and economic conditions, perceptions regarding the industries in which the companies issuing the securities participate, and the issuer company's particular circumstances.
-Dividends on common equity securities are not fixed but are declared at the discretion of an issuer's board of directors.
-Companies that have historically paid dividends on their securities are not required to continue to pay dividends on such securities.
 There is no guarantee that the issuers of the common equity securities will declare dividends in the future or that, if declared, they will remain at current levels or increase over time.
 Therefore, there is the possibility that such companies could reduce or eliminate the payment of dividends in the future.
 The Equity Income Fund's investments in dividend producing equity securities may also limit its potential for appreciation during a broad market advance.
 The prices of dividend producing equity securities can be highly volatile.
-Investors should not assume that the Equity Income Fund's investments in these securities will necessarily reduce the volatility of the Equity Income Fund's NAV or provide "protection," compared to other types of equity securities, when markets perform poorly.
+Investors should not assume that the Equity Income Fund's investments in these securities will necessarily reduce the volatility of the Equity Income Fund's net asset value ("NAV") or provide "protection," compared to other types of equity securities, when markets perform poorly.

 - Foreign Securities Risk.
 Investments in foreign securities involve risks relating to political, social, and economic developments abroad, as well as risks resulting from the differences between the regulations to which U.S. and foreign issuers and markets are subject.
 These risks include expropriation, differing accounting and disclosure standards, currency exchange risks, settlement difficulties, market illiquidity, difficulties enforcing legal rights, and greater transaction costs.
 These risks are more pronounced in the securities of companies located in emerging markets. - Interest Rate Risk and Credit Risk.
 Investments in preferred stock and securities convertible into or exchangeable for common or preferred stock involve interest rate risk and credit risk.
 When interest rates decline, the value of such securities generally rises.
 Conversely, when interest rates rise, the value of such securities generally declines.
-The Equity Income Fund may be subject to a greater risk of rising interest rates due to the current period of historically low interest rates.
-There is a possibility that interest rates may rise in the future.
-Recently, there have been signs of inflationary price movements, which could increase the risk of interest rates rising.
+The Equity Income Fund is subject to a greater risk of rising interest rates due to the recent period of rising interest rates.
+There is a possibility that interest rates may continue to rise further in the future, particularly in response to actions of the Federal Reserve to combat high rates of inflation.
 It is also possible that the issuer of a security will not be able to make dividend, interest and principal payments when due. - Low Credit Quality Risk.
-Lower rated convertible securities are subject to greater credit risk, greater price volatility, and a greater risk of loss than investment grade securities.
-There may be less of a market for lower rated convertible securities, which could make it harder to sell them at an acceptable price.
+Lower rated securities are subject to greater credit risk, greater price volatility, and a greater risk of loss than investment grade securities.
+There may be less of a market for lower rated securities, which could make it harder to sell them at an acceptable price.
 Lower rated securities are commonly referred to as "junk" or "high yield" securities. - Management Risk.
 If the portfolio manager is incorrect in his assessment of the growth prospects of the securities the Equity Income Fund holds, then the value of the Equity Income Fund's shares may decline. - Value Investing Risk.
 The Equity Income Fund invests in "value" stocks.
 The portfolio manager may be wrong in the assessment of a company's value and the stocks the Equity Income Fund holds may not reach what the portfolio manager believes are their full values.
 From time to time "value" investing falls out of favor with investors.
 During those periods, the Equity Income Fund's relative performance may suffer.